The Learning Cluster for First-Year Students

 Will it take extra time?

-In a way.
 Besides classes, the Learning Cluster will have a number of outside-of-class experiences (and adventures!).
-Some of these will be evening activities or meals together, maybe even an overnight retreat.
+Some of these will be evening activities or meals together, and doing things off campus.
 At the same time, the cluster can "save" time through shared assignments across classes, the benefit of outside activities for in-class work, and the nature of developing collaborative relationships for studying, checking notes, and working on assignments.

 What do Cluster students say?